pskl/pskl.github.io/about.md

 Hi, my name is Pascal.

 I like to make things that make things.
-I mostly write software but once a year I organize a small [exhibition](http://pascal.cc/blog/exhibitions).
+I mostly write software but once a year I organize a small art exhibition.

-To say hi back or talk about stuff → **hello@pascal.cc**
+To say hi back or ask me things → **[hello@pascal.cc](mailto:hello@pascal.cc)**